“End-point for panic attacks and anxiety disorder”

 By Inga Raitar

-It was only few years ago when Piret Ärm (47) battled fear and prescription drug addiction.
-Today she is unrecognisable, as consistent work with herself helped her combat her panic attacks and made her drop weight in a size of a bucket.
-Piret, who currently works as a family assistant in SOS Children's Village, suffered from panic attacks once every year or two years.
+It was only a few years ago when Piret Ärm (47) battled fear and prescription drug addiction.
+Today she is unrecognizable, as consistent work with herself helped her combat her panic attacks and made her drop weight in the size of a bucket.
+Piret, who currently works as a family assistant in SOS Children’s Village, suffered from panic attacks once every year or two years.

 The fears that attacked her would keep her behind closed doors.
-“A panic attack strikes you without any warning, saying you're only one step away from death”, Piret shares her experience that many who have suffered from anxiety attacks can relate to.
-“You become such a believer [of what your thought is telling you] that you become completely paralysed.
+“A panic attack strikes you without any warning, saying you’re only one step away from death,” Piret shares her experience that many who have suffered from anxiety attacks can relate to.
+“You become such a believer [of what your thought is telling you] that you become completely paralyzed.
 This becomes an obsession 24/7.”